dqx-translation-project/dqx-translation-project.github.io/docs/dqxclarity.md

     - **Player Names**
     - **NPC Names**
     - **Update Game Files**
-    - Selecting either **Use DeepL** or **Use Google Translate**, based on the API that you signed up for in the [pre-requirements](#pre-requirements) section
+    - Selecting either **Use DeepL**,  **Use Google Translate**, or **Use Free Google Translate**  based on the decision you made in the [pre-requirements](#pre-requirements) section

 !!! note "Validating your key"

     Once you have checked one of the API options and entered your key, click "Validate Enabled Key" and check out the message at the bottom.
 You should receive some type of "success" message if the key works.
+This does not work with the "free" options.
 If the key fails to validate, you will see "Failed to validate key."
 If this is the case, please ensure that the key was pasted correctly.
 If you need help with this, please join the [Discord](https://discord.gg/dragonquestx) and ask for help in the **#clarity-questions** channel.

 - Click "Run"
 - On your first launch, you will be prompted to install Python.
 Click "Yes"